Quick Answer

 The Math That Should Alarm You

 Over five years, that spending exceeds $7,000.
 Invested in an index fund averaging 8% annual returns, that money could grow to nearly $9,000.
-Subscription creep doesn’t just cost you today.
-It costs your future self compounding gains.
+Recurring costs don’t just cost you today.
+They cost your future self compounding gains.
+Tools like Fidelity’s and Vanguard’s compound interest calculators make it easy to visualize exactly how much these charges erode long-term wealth.

 Price Hikes Make It Worse